williamsmichael/networker/README.md

 # Networker

-**Networker is a secure, responsive web application for constructing private groups.**
+**Networker is a responsive web application for constructing private groups.**

 ## Built with